anubhav-nekko/cw_dns/README.md

 ## Key Features

-- Granular data model for mobile phone schemes
+- **Granular data model** for mobile phone schemes
-- PDF extraction with AWS integration
+- **PDF extraction** with AWS integration
-- Interactive dashboard with advanced visualizations
+- **Interactive dashboard** with advanced visualizations
-- Scheme explorer with detailed filtering
+- **Scheme explorer** with detailed filtering
-- Editable tables with approval workflow
+- **Editable tables** with approval workflow
-- Enhanced sales simulation
+- **Enhanced sales simulation** with free item prompting
-- Comprehensive dealer and product management
+- **Comprehensive dealer and product management**

+## Free Item Prompting

+The system now includes a special feature that prompts dealers about free items included in schemes.
+When a scheme includes free items (like headphones with a mobile phone), the sales simulation will display a suggested script for dealers to use when informing customers about these free items.

+## PDF Upload

+You can upload new scheme PDFs during live demos.
+The system will:
+1. Extract text from the PDF
+2. Process the text to identify scheme details, products, and free items
+3. Allow you to review the extracted data
+4. Save the scheme to the database

 For detailed documentation, please refer to `documentation.md`.